SaintNicolas/LearnGit/readme.txt

 this a change for the new name
 <h1>this a <b>change</b> for the new name</h1>
 creating a new branch is quick.
+Creating a new branch is quick and simple.